OmriNaor/Linux-Shell/README.md

 Lastly, the algorithm counts and displays the new number of legal commands and arguments that have been used.

-- The main function uses a while loop and constantly asks the user for his input.
-To exit the program, the user needs to press enter three times in row (empty input).
+- The main function uses a while loop and constantly asks the user for their input.
+To exit the program, the user needs to press enter three times in a row (empty input).

 ## Remarks:

-- Arguments for Echo command written inside quote marks will be treated as a single argument and printed in the exactly the same way.
+- Arguments for the Echo command written inside quote marks will be treated as a single argument and printed in the exactly the same way.
 This also means any character written inside quote marks as a part of the echo command will NOT be treated as a special character and will be printed to the screen.
-- User may not use more than ten arguments for each command (the command is also counted as an argument).
+- Users may not use more than ten arguments for each command (the command is also counted as an argument).
-- cd command is not supported and may not be used.
+- The `cd` command is not supported and may not be used.

+## Getting Started

+To compile and run the project, follow these steps:

+1. Clone the repository or download the source code.
+2. Navigate to the project directory.
+3. Compile the project using a C compiler (e.g., gcc): `gcc -o mini-shell main.c`
+4. Run the compiled executable: `./mini-shell`

 ## Examples

 ![Example](https://user-images.githubusercontent.com/106623821/235354286-924912b4-0c5b-45d0-b8d3-764a976fb7b7.png)